-4. The 15th District Attorney's bank reconciliations do not include evidence (e.g., initialed and dated) that a member of management who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation.
+- 2. Two of the five bank reconciliations selected for testing did not include evidence (e.g., initialed and dated) that a member of management who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation. - 3.
+All of the bank reconciliations selected for testing that had outstanding items greater than 12 months did not have evidence of management researching items.